dhunanyan/two-gether/SECURITY.md

 # Security Policy

-Thank you for helping keep our **`YC Directory`** project secure!
+Thank you for helping keep our **`TwoGether`** project secure!
 We appreciate contributions and reports from the community.
 This document provides guidelines for reporting security issues to ensure they are resolved responsibly and promptly.

 ## Supported Versions